ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - Just means that in linear classifiers, the decision boundary is a line
   - For each class, there is a *region* of feature space in which the classifier selects one class over the other
   - The decision boundary is the boundary of this region
-    - I.e. where that two clsases are "connected"
+    - I.e. where that two classes are "connected"

 ![TODO](../images/iaml-two-class-classifier.png)
 - In a two-class linear classifier, we learn a function to discriminate the two classes: